The World Class Swimming Programme operate two Performance Centres, one at the University of Bath and one at Loughborough University.

-- The normal minimum National Centre (NC) entry age for an athlete is 18.
-Applications from those under 18 will be considered and accepted subject to their intended start date, and further discussion around duty of care and education plans.
+- The normal minimum Performance Centre (PC) entry age for an athlete is 18.
+Applications from those under 18 will only be considered and accepted subject to their intended start date, and further discussion around duty of care and education plans.

-- Places at NCs are for those athletes who have the greatest potential for podium success at the Paris 2024 and the Los Angeles 2028 Olympic Games are priorities for places at the performance centres, and in particular athletes with a performance profile that shows genuine senior medal potential, and demonstrate a capability of bridging the gap from their current performance status to World and/or Olympic podium success.
+- Athletes who have the greatest potential for podium success at the Paris 2024 and the Los Angeles 2028 Olympic Games are priorities for places at the performance centres, and in particular athletes with a performance profile that shows genuine senior medal potential, and a capability of bridging the gap from their current performance status to World and/or Olympic podium success.
 Places may, on occasion also be awarded to athletes who perform a specific role for the training group to add value to the overall training environment.

-- On receipt, your enquiry will be considered by the British Swimming NC selection panel.
+- On receipt, your enquiry will be considered by the British Swimming Performance Centre selection panel.
 They will look at the responses to the questions asked, and your overall performance history.
-Our aim is to notify eligible applicants within two weeks whether or not their application has been taken to the next stage.

-- Successful applicants will ordinarily be invited for a formal trial at the NC as the next stage of the process.
-This normally lasts for a week and is an opportunity for the centre staff to assess an applicant’s fit within the centre, and for the applicant to experience life as a NC athlete.
+- Successful applicants will ordinarily be invited for a formal trial at the Performance Centre as the next stage of the process.
+This normally lasts for up to 1 week and is an opportunity for the centre staff to assess an applicant’s fit within the centre, and for the applicant to experience life as a Performance Centre athlete.
 Following a review of the trial a decision will be made on whether to offer a place.

 - In exceptional cases athletes will not be required to attend a trial and may be offered a place with immediate effect.

-Athletes who are offered a place at a NC will be subject to a National Centre Agreement.
+Athletes who are offered a place at a Performance Centre will be required to sign a Performance Centre Agreement.
 The agreements sets out some key responsibilities around conduct and behaviour, as well as guidance on support available.
-As part of the agreement you will be asked to review, accept and abide by the British Swimming Athlete Code of Conduct, all National Programme protocols (e.g. daily wellness monitoring) and any specific expectations established by the National Centre Lead Coach.
-Athletes at NCs will work closely with the coaching and support staff to identify and agree annual performance goals (process and outcome) which will be reviewed periodically.
-The National Centre Agreement is ordinarily reviewed at the conclusion of the season.
+As part of the agreement you will be asked to review, accept and abide by the British Swimming Athlete Code of Conduct, all National Programme protocols (e.g. daily wellness monitoring) and any specific expectations established by the Performance Centre Lead Coach.
+Athletes at PCs will work closely with the coaching and support staff to identify and agree annual performance goals (process and outcome) which will be reviewed periodically.
+The Performance Centre Agreement is ordinarily reviewed at the conclusion of the season.

-For any clarifications or further information, please contact Adam Clarke, Head of Performance Services at [email protected] or telephone 07825 768858.
+For any clarifications or further information, please contact Jamie Dimery here